 4.)
 Use a Pan with a lid.
 This will create the perfect environment.
 Again, we want these tortillas to be moist.
 This method will trap the moisture—making each one pliable and cooking them from the inside out (this is my favorite tip of all).

 5.)
-Use a nonstick skillet that requires no need for added oils.
+Use a nonstick skillet that does not require added oils.
 You don’t want oily tortilla wraps now, do you?

 6.)
 Cook on low heat.
-The tortilla wraps will over-cook, dry out, and crack if the heat is too high.
+If the heat is too high, the tortilla wraps will overcook, dry out, and crack.
 We are not using white flour here.
 Whole grains are more dense and rustic.

 7.)
 Allow the tortillas to cool completely (preferably in a kitchen towel) before eating.
 This tip is super important!

-- Use a nonstick spatula to mix and fold the dough to avoid adding any additional flours or water.
+- Use a nonstick spatula to mix and fold the dough to avoid adding any additional flour or water.

 - Allow the dough to rest for a minimum of 45 minutes to an hour.